samuel-s-marques/samuel-s-marques.github.io/_projects/letmeask.md

 Made with ReactJS, Next Level Week 2021.

-Read more about the app <a href="https://github.com/samuel-s-marques/letmeask">here</a>.
+Read more about the project <a href="https://github.com/samuel-s-marques/letmeask">here</a>.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">